 A caseworker will conduct your interview and he or she can help you fill out your application if it is not complete.
-The caseworker will ask you questions about information that you have provided or left off.
+The caseworker will ask you questions about information that you have or have not provided.

 ★ TIP: If you can, make copies of everything you submit and try to keep everything handy because you may need the documents again.
+If you don't have access to a copy machine but have access to a smartphone, download a free phone app to scan your paperwork or simply take pictures with your camera.
 Keep a list of the people you talk with.
 Know how to reach your caseworker.

-STEP 4: Submit Other Information Your Caseworker Asks For
+Step 4: Submit Other Information Your Caseworker Asks For